An Analysis of Decision Problems for Relational Pattern Languages under Various Constraints: Additional Content for the Membership Problem

+Patterns are words with terminals and variables.
+The language of a pattern is the set of words obtained by uniformly substituting all variables with words that contain only terminals.
+In their original definition, patterns only allow for multiple distinct occurrences of some variables to be related by the equality relation, represented by using the same variable multiple times.
+In an extended notion, called relational patterns and relational pattern languages, variables may be related by arbitrary other relations, achieved by using regular patterns and relating individual variables independently from the patterns structure separately.
+We extend the ongoing investigation of the main decision problems for patterns (namely, the equivalence problem, the inclusion problem, and the membership problem) to relational pattern languages under a wide range of relevant individual relations, providing a comprehensive foundation in all three research directions.

 A \emph{pattern} (with variables) is a finite word that consists only of symbols from a finite set of \emph{(terminal) letters} $\Sigma = \{\ta_1, ..., \ta_\sigma\}$ and from an infinite but countable set of \emph{variables} $X = \{x_1, x_2, ...\}$ with $\Sigma\cap X = \emptyset$.
 By applying terminal preserving morphisms, called \emph{substitutions}, to a pattern, we can obtain words that consist only of terminal letters.
 The \emph{language} of a pattern is then just the set of all words that can be obtained through the application of arbitrary substitutions.
 Originally, pattern languages as defined and introduced by Angluin~\cite{Angluin1980} only considered words that are obtained by what is now called \emph{non-erasing substitutions}, i.e., substitutions where each variable is substituted by a word of at least length one.
 Hence, these languages are now also called \emph{non-erasing (NE) pattern languages}.
-Shinohara~\cite{Shinohara1983} extended this notion by allowing for the empty word to be used to substitute a variable, introducing so called \emph{extended/erasing (E) pattern languages}.
+Shinohara~\cite{Shinohara1983} extended this notion by allowing for the empty word to be used to substitute a variable, introducing so-called \emph{extended/erasing (E) pattern languages}.

 For example, consider the pattern $\alpha = x_1 \ta\ta x_1 \tb x_2$.
 Using the non-erasing substitution $h$ that sets $h(x_1) = \tb\tb$ and $h(x_2)= \ta$, we obtain the word $h(\alpha) = \tb\tb\ta\ta\tb\tb\tb\ta$.
 If we also considered the E-pattern language of $\alpha$, we could set all variables to the empty word and obtain the word $\ta\ta\tb$ which we could not obtain in the NE pattern language of $\alpha$.